Enniscorthy Castle: Wexford County Museum

 For many years the castle was home of the Wexford County Museum.
 The castle was closed for extensive refurbishment in 2006, which saw the collections taken into the care of the local authority.
 Enniscorthy Castle reopened in 2011.

 Today, the museum explores the development of the castle itself and town from its earliest French-Norman origins, with a special focus on the castle as a family home.
-The castle also houses exhibitions dedicated to the acclaimed architect and designer Eileen Gray and Colm Toibin's 'Brooklyn'.
 Some of the objects of the older Wexford County Museum displays are also featured.

 Denys Cobett-Wilson

 There is a memorial plaque within the castle grounds noting details of the first flight across the Irish Sea, by Denys Corbett-Wilson.